-A website called MyHomeChoiceFyldeCoast provides one place for Blackpool, Fylde, and Wyre residents to apply for affordable housing, allowing you to join the housing register and browse the homes available from all major local social housing providers.
+MyHomeChoiceFyldeCoast provides a single point of contact for Blackpool, Fylde, and Wyre residents to apply for affordable housing.
+This allows you to join the housing register and browse the homes available from all major local social housing providers.

 Apply to join the housing register

 The housing register for affordable housing is only open to people with a local connection to Blackpool, Fylde, or Wyre.
 You have a local connection if: